-- Creating the board_env.xml File on page 14 - Testing the Hardware Design on page 25
+- Creating the board\env.xml File on page 15 - Testing the Hardware Design on page 26

 1.4.2.2.
-Creating the board_spec.xml File
+Creating the board\spec.xml File

-The board_spec.xml XML file contains metadata necessary to describe your hardware system to the Intel FPGA SDK for OpenCL Pro Edition.
+The board\spec.xml XML file contains metadata necessary to describe your hardware system to the Intel FPGA SDK for OpenCL Pro Edition.

-For detailed descriptions on the type of information you must include in the board_spec.xml file, refer to the XML Elements, Attributes, and Parameters in the board_spec.xml File section.
-A board_spec.xml template is available in the INTELFPGAOCLSDKROOT/board/custom_platform_toolkit/board_package/hardware/template directory of the Custom Platform Toolkit.
+For detailed descriptions on the type of information you must include in the board\spec.xml file, refer to the XML Elements, Attributes, and Parameters in the board\spec.xml File section.

-Structure the board_spec.xml file to include the following XML elements and attributes:
+Structure the board\spec.xml file to include the following XML elements and attributes: